Follow our NBA Trade Rumors page that is updated daily with the latest trade rumors.

 Los Angeles Lakers

 With Giannis Antetokounmpo emerging as an MVP front-runner and Khris Middleton possibly headed for his first All-Star Game appearance, the Bucks appear poised to make a deep playoff run this season.
 But since Middleton, Eric Bledsoe and Brook Lopez will all become free agents in July, the Bucks’ win-now window may close as quickly as it opened.
-Dumping a bloated contract—John Henson, Tony Snell and Matthew Dellavedova all qualify—may be worth the draft compensation it takes for Milwaukee.
+Dumping a bloated contract—much like they did when they flipped John Henson and Matthew Dellavadeova for George Hill in December—may be worth the draft compensation it takes for Milwaukee.

 Josh Richardson, Bam Adebayo and Justise Winslow are Miami’s three best trade chips, but the Heat presumably wouldn’t flip them unless it was for a superstar.
 Since the long-term contracts of James Johnson, Kelly Olynyk and Dion Waiters figure to be difficult to shed, Goran Dragic may be the most likely trade candidate, as his $19.2 million player option for 2019-20 is hardly prohibitive for an All-Star-caliber point guard.